gradosevic/ag-custom-admin/readme.txt

 = I see errors on my page.
 What can I do? =
 Please follow these steps:
-* Open browser's console and try to find JavaScript errors.
+<br>* Open browser's console and try to find JavaScript errors.
-* Check if you can locate the plugin that throws the error, if so, try disabling that plugin and contacting their support.
+<br>* Check if you can locate the plugin that throws the error, if so, try disabling that plugin and contacting their support.
-* Try disabling plugins one-by-one to see when this problem occurs.
+<br>* Try disabling plugins one-by-one to see when this problem occurs.
 If you can't access login page, please temporary disable JavaScript in your browser and refresh the page.
-* Try updating WordPress core and plugins
+<br>* Try updating WordPress core and plugins
-* If problem still persists, please contact the support
+<br>* If problem still persists, please contact the support

 = Plugin does not work after upgrading to new version.
 What should I do? = Make sure to have latest WordPress version installed.
 If nothing of these solutions help, please contact support.